ghostdev03/Ultimaker-2-to-3d-bioprinter-upgradein/README.md

 # Ultimaker-2-to-3d-bioprinter-upgradein
 Here are the files and instructions for converting a standard 3d printer, "Ultimaker 2+" into a 3d bioprinter, capable of producing high shape fidelety using natrium alginate bioink and an agarose microparticle support gel slurry.
 This platform is intended for use with live cells.
+This 3D bioprinter platform builds on the work of iGEM Team Munich 2016 (https://2016.igem.org/Team:LMU-TUM_Munich/Hardware) and Maximilian Sesselmann.